What is Ransomware?

 Effectively locked out of their own system and files, the company was unable to operate.

-John followed the scammers instructions and paid nearly $3,000 only to find they did not unlock his files.
+John followed the cybercriminal's instructions and paid nearly $3,000 only to find they did not unlock his files.

 John then hired specialists to recover as much of their data as possible.
 The impact on the day to day running of his business was significant.